What to Buy in Beijing 2026: Best Shopping Spots & Souvenirs

 Cloisonné Enamelware

 Known locally as Jingtailan (景泰蓝), cloisonné is one of Beijing’s most iconic traditional crafts.
-It dates back to the Ming Dynasty and is known for its vibrant colors and royal aesthetic.
+It dates back to the Ming Dynasty and is known for its colors and royal aesthetic.
 From vases and plates to bracelets and bookmarks, cloisonné represents precision, patience, and the proud artisanal roots.

 Cloisonné Enamelware (景泰蓝)